 The curriculum is a powerful blend of academic learning and hands-on clinical training.
 You will begin with four semesters of lecture and bedside demonstration in medical and behavioral sciences.
 This foundational coursework is followed by four semesters of clinical rotations in a wide range of disciplines and settings.

 In the last 12 years, 100 percent of our graduates passed the Physician Assistant National Certifying Examination on the first try.

 The mission of the Physician Assistant Studies Program is to:

 - Excel in the art and science of physician assistant education and promote inter-professional primary health care delivery to a diverse and dynamic population.

 - Encourage leadership, service, and excellence among our faculty, staff, students, and graduates.

-- Foster a commitment to evidence-based practice, quality improvement, and patient safety.
+- Foster a commitment to diversity and inclusion, evidence-based medicine, quality improvement, and patient safety.

 Program’s Success in Achieving Goals

 - Exceed the U.S. national average first time pass rate on the Physician Assistant National Certifying Examination (PANCE).

 - Provide student clinical education opportunities in diverse settings and medically underserved areas/populations.